 What other careers can I obtain as a Transcriptionist or Stenographer?

 If you choose to focus your efforts in the field of medicine, perhaps a position as a Medical Transcriptionist is for you.
 Most employers require a minimum education of a certificate program; however, there are degree programs available, as well.
 As healthcare providers, such as doctors and nurses, provide audio patient information, the Medical Transcriptionist transfers the data into accurate written information in the form of a medical record.
 A Medical Transcriptionist requires extensive knowledge in medical terminology.
 Medical Transcriptionists are hired to work in hospitals, clinics, and insurance companies.
 The typical salary for this career is $33,380 annually.

 A Broadcast Captioner is a stenographer who provides television programming with closed captions for the hearing impaired.
 They translate television dialogue, for local and national networks, onto the television monitors to help them enjoy programming, as well.
-They also work for news networks and for the emergency broadcasting system.
-In some instances, the process takes place live, as shows are being aired, however, some captioning is done during the postproduction process.
+They also work for news networks and the emergency broadcasting system.
+In some instances, the process takes place live, as shows are being aired; however, some captioning is done during the postproduction process.
 You may enter this profession through a certificate program or with an associate degree.
 The salary for a Broadcast Captioner is $54,720 annually.

 Occasionally, someone who is hearing impaired may need immediate “real-time” assistance.
-The Communication Access Realtime Translation Provider (CART), is available to help those with special needs while attending meetings, doctor appointments, community events, weddings or for students attending high school or college courses.
+The Communication Access Realtime Translation Provider (CART), is available to help those with special needs while attending meetings, doctor appointments, community events, weddings, or for students attending high school or college courses.
 CART providers may attend events in person or through an Internet or phone connection.
 The salary for this position is comparable to that of a Court Stenographer.